AMIS-Services/sig-css-architecture/README.md

 - Open up the html5up-future-imperfect folder
 - Open index.html in your browser
 - This is the site you will recreate the styling of, take a look at it and see if you can already identify layout sections and potential components
 - Aside for perhaps changing the class names, you won't need to make any major changes in the html itself.
-(You are allowed to, though)
+(You are allowed to, of course!)

 #### 2. Layout
 Let's start off with a blank slate and then apply the layout styles
-- Ceate a new css file.
+- Create a new css file.
 Here you will add all your new css based on your chosen methodology.
 - In the html, comment the `<link rel="stylesheet" href="assets/css/main.css" />` line and add a link to your css.
 - You can always switch between the two in case you need look at the original for reference.
 - To make it a little less confusing, comment out the whole menu section
 - Identify the layouts and apply them to your css
 - Hint: you can temporarily add borders and background-colors to your sections for a better visual representation of your layout
+- Hint hint: Comment more components if it cause confusion to identify the layout

 #### 3. Components
 If you are satisfied with the setup of your layouts, let's move on to creating components